meet-projects/Y1-Summer-Labs/11. Calculator Project/README.md

     - The calculator has to process exponents as well.
         - For example, if the user writes `2**3`, it should return `8` as the result.
         - Remember that `2**3` means 2 to the power of 3 or 2^3.

+3. Run Continuously:
+    - The program must run **continuously** until the user decides to stop/exit the application.
+    - Think about a **user friendly** way how this can be implemented.
-3. Error Handling:
+4. Error Handling:
     - What happens when you write:
         - An invalid equation.
 (For example: `3 - 4 + `)
         - An unsupported symbol.
 (For example `,` or `@`)
         - Dividing by 0 (For example `5 / 0`)
         - What if I enter a random string.
 (For example: `Potato` or `New York City`).
 Hint: `isdigit()`
+        - Your calculator should handle floats.
+(For example `5 / 2.4`)

-    - Handle all of these resulting errors.
+    - Handle all of these resulting errors and make sure to print a clear error message for each.
     - Make sure to cover all similar gaps in your application, to make sure it's as **user friendly** as possible!
-4. Menu:
+5. Menu:
     - Include a menu of operations/actions options that is displayed when your application starts running.
     - This menu should serve as instructions to the user, to know how to use your application!
-5. Run Continuously:
-    - The program must run **continuously** until the user decides to stop/exit the application.
-    - Think about a **user friendly** way how this can be implemented.

 ## Challenges: *(Extra)*
 *You can pick any/all of these if you like!* In other words, you don't have to do them in order.